-Solution: The Rejuvenation pattern requires isolating the specific part of the system affected by an error/failure and restoring or recreating the affected state such that the system may resume normal operation.
+Solution: The Rejuvenation pattern provides isolation of the specific part of the system affected by an error/failure, and restoring or recreating the affected state such that the system may resume normal operation.
+The pattern, whose structure is shown in Figure 26, enables the restoration of the correct operation of a (sub-) system impacted by a fault, error, or failure event.